google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Add to block scope
 You registered your context menu option on the workspace scope but not the block scope.
 As a result, you will see it when you right-click on the workspace but not when you right-click on a block.

 If you want your option to be shown for both workspaces and blocks, you must register it once for each scope type.
+Add code to `registerFirstContextMenuOptions` to copy and reregister the workspace item:

 ```js
   let blockItem = {...workspaceItem}